 Bathroom Fan Installation Costs

 Bathroom fans have virtually become the industry standard when renovating.
 Whether replacing an existing fan or adding a brand new model, the cost of bathroom fan installation can vary to some degree.
-Given its low cost, the benefits, such as mold prevention, far outweigh the risk of not owning one.
+Given its low cost, the benefits far outweigh the risk of not owning one.
 Therefore, the cost of installing a bathroom fan of any kind is usually a sound investment.

 National Install a Bath Fan Costs

 Cost data is based on actual project costs as reported by ImproveNet members.

 We are still gathering data for this location.Try changing location below or

 choose another project

 - Homeowners visit ImproveNet.com to find a top-rated pro to complete their home improvement project or repair.

 - Once their projects are completed, the members log in to their accounts and complete a short cost survey.